-In some cases, you may find your tattoo is a little bit tender when you certain activities.
+In some cases, you may find your tattoo is a little bit tender when you do certain activities.
 Driving for me was something I struggled with after getting my foot tattoo especially!
-I had it done in the summer months, so it meant wearing 'summer' shoes like pumps and sandals, however it meant that I would occasionally knock it when moving from different pedals!
+I had it done in the summer months, so it meant wearing 'summer' shoes like pumps and sandals; however, it meant that I would occasionally knock it when moving from different pedals!

 Having a tattoo on my wrist meant that it was fairly easy to let it breathe most days, and again, where my foot tattoo was done during the summer months, this was also fairly easy.
 With my ankle tattoo, I found wearing loose pyjama bottoms and trousers was a godsend!